-Helen Barraclough
+Helen Barraclough Group General Counsel and Company Secretary Appointed Company Secretary in April 2022

-Group General Counsel and Company Secretary Appointed Company Secretary in April 2022
+Key skills and competencies: Helen is a qualified Solicitor admitted in England & Wales and a Chartered Governance Professional.
+She also serves as the Chief Risk Officer for

-Helen is a qualified Solicitor admitted in England & Wales and a Chartered Governance Professional.
-She also serves as the Chief Risk Officer for Smith+Nephew.
+Smith+Nephew.